hauntsaninja/mypy_primer/README.md

 project selection:
   -k PROJECT_SELECTOR, --project-selector PROJECT_SELECTOR
+                        regex to filter projects (matches against location) -p LOCAL_PROJECT, --local-project LOCAL_PROJECT
+                        run only on the given file or directory. if a single file, supports a '#
-                        regex to filter projects (matches against location) --expected-success    filter to hardcoded subset of projects where some recent mypy version succeeded aka are committed to the mypy way of life. also look at: --old- success
+                        flags: ...' comment, like mypy unit tests --expected-success    filter to hardcoded subset of projects where some recent mypy version succeeded aka are committed to the mypy way of life. also look at: --old- success